 As discussed below, some tax equity investors may elect to account for their investment using a method other than the equity method, such as the proportional amortization method (PAM).
-PAM results in (1) the tax credit investment being amortized in proportion to the allocation of tax credits and other tax benefits in each period and (2) net presentation within the income tax line item.
+PAM results in (1) the tax credit investment being amortized in proportion to the allocation of tax credits and other tax benefits in each period in relation to the total such benefits to be received over the life of the investment and (2) net presentation within the income tax line item.